AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Some notes:
 - `static` means that this item is only available inside this file.
 This is good practice, we don't want other people to accidentally use your variables or functions.
-- `void`: THis is the value the function returns.
+- `void`: This is the value the function returns.
 In this case, it's nothing, or void, for all three.
 - `runnerEnterMode()`: This is a function name and declaration.
 When we want to use this function later, this is what we need to type.
 - `int64_t elapsedUS`: This is an argument.
 If a function doesn't need arguments, you can put void in as well.
 The specific argument being passed is the number of microseconds since the last time the loop functions was called.
 It's very useful, and you're required to have it.